 As detailed on the DOC website and map, camping areas and toilets are provided at St James Homestead, Lake Tennyson, and numerous other spots along the trail.
 Overnight shelter is offered at the three huts.
 Pool and Scotties huts are basic (free) with bunks allocated on a first-come, first-served basis.
 Lake Guyon Hut is a standard hut ($5/adult/night; $2.50/night for youth).
 Purchase hut tickets before you leave from any DOC office/visitor centre or the Hanmer Springs i-SITE.

 Cellphone coverage is lost once you go over Jacks Pass from Hanmer Springs.
 Due to the remote nature of the trail, riders should consider taking a personal locator beacon (PLB) or hire one from Christchurch – there is no hire option in Hanmer Springs.
+A GARMIN-style PLB with maps is ideal.

 DOGS & HORSES